platelminto/NudeNet/README.md

 ## Fork differences:

 - Only the default classifier is available.
+- The classifier no longer throws the `Initializer block1_conv1_bn/keras_learning_phase:0 appears in graph inputs and will not be treated as constant value/weight. etc.` warning.
 - It only works on images.
 - The classifier is included in the project itself.
+- Only the v2 model is available (this was the default from the original repo).

 Uncensored version of the following image can be found at https://i.imgur.com/rga6845.jpg (NSFW)